 For the most part patterns were the same for real-world and counterfactual-world processing, however, counterfactual-world information was processed significantly slower than real-world information by all groups.
-This finding was predicted, such that previous research suggests the processing of counterfactual-world information is more taxing than the processing of real-world information for all age groups (e.g. Bowyer-

-Crane & Snowling, 2010; Ferguson, 2012; Graesser et al., 1998).
-Previous research suggests that the additional processing time is spent resolving conflict experienced due to real-world interference - the automatic activation of related but contradictory real-world knowledge.
-This is supported by the error analysis conducted in Chapter 7, such that for all age groups and both inference types, the primary cause of counterfactual-world inference generation failure was attributed to real-world interference.
-The additional time spent processing counterfactual-world information appears to be effective in most cases, such that counterfactual-world inference generation, except for counterfactual-world coherence inferences in Year 9, as discussed above.
-Both real-world and counterfactual-world inference generation development during adolescence, then, is largely quantitative in nature.
+This finding was predicted, such that previous research suggests the processing of counterfactual-world information is more taxing than the processing of real-world information for all age groups (e.g. Bowyer-Crane & Snowling, 2010; Ferguson, 2012; Graesser et al., 1998).
+Previous research suggests that the additional processing time is spent resolving conflict experienced due to real-world interference - the automatic activation of related but contradictory realworld knowledge.
+This is supported by the error analysis conducted in Chapter 7, such that for all age groups and both inference types, the primary cause of counterfactualworld inference generation failure was attributed to real-world interference.
+The additional time spent processing counterfactual-world information appears to be effective in most cases, such that counterfactual-world inference generation was not found to be any more difficult than real-world inference generation, except for counterfactual-world coherence inferences in Year 9, as discussed above.
+Both realworld and counterfactual-world inference generation development during adolescence, then, is largely quantitative in nature.
 However, some qualitatively different processing may be occurring during Year 9, such that counterfactual-world coherence processing during this time appears to cause some difficulty.